 Imagine that Job 1 starts on Saturday and runs for 2.5 hours instead of 1 hour.
 Job 2 will then start after midnight on Sunday, and the synthetic full backup planned on Saturday will not be created.

 - Errors in job sessions may cause the job schedule to shift.
 For example, if the initial job in the chain fails, Veeam Backup & Replication will attempt to retry it, and the schedule for chained jobs will shift.

 - Load on backup infrastructure resources may be not balanced.
 Some slots on backup proxies and backup repositories may be available but will not be used since jobs are queued to run one by one.
 And if you use a backup repository that supports multiple I/O streams, its resources will not be used efficiently.

-Instead of job chaining, you can schedule jobs to run simultaneously and balance the load on backup infrastructure components.
-To do this, you must enable parallel data processing and limit the number of concurrent tasks on backup proxies and backup repositories.
-For more information, see Limiting the Number of Concurrent Tasks and Selecting Data Processing Modes.
+Instead of job chaining, you can balance the load on backup infrastructure components.
+To do this, you must limit the number of concurrent tasks on backup proxies and backup repositories.
+For more information, see Limiting the Number of Concurrent Tasks.